 Yes, it's really true!
 Chocolate is on the National Curriculum and Coeur de Xocolat can bring chocolate events, lessons and classes to your school.

 As part of their studies, children will learn about the history of chocolate, and chocolate production from bean to bar, which covers subjects including citizenship, geography, history, and science.

-Having worked for over ten years for a fairtrade chocolate company we proactively support Fairtrade so it follows that we would only use Fairtrade chocolate in all educational chocolate workshops.
+Having worked for over ten years for a Fairtrade chocolate company, we proactively support Fairtrade-so it follows that we only use Fairtrade chocolate in all educational chocolate workshops.

 Chocolate is in Secondary Schools

 Why not run a chocolate event during their study period or for an end of year enrichment event?

 ilored chocolate-making events, making the classes and lessons relevant and age-appropriate.